Premiership of Stephen Harper: History

+39th Parliament

-The Conservatives won 124 (or 40.3% of the total) seats in the House of Commons of Canada in the 2006 election while receiving 36.3% of the popular vote, and won 143 seats (or 46.4% of the total) in the 2008 election while receiving 37.7% of the popular vote.
-In the 2011 election, the Conservatives won 166 seats (54% of the total) with 39.6% of the popular vote.
+The Conservatives won 124 (or 40.3% of the total) seats in the House of Commons of Canada in the 2006 election for the 39th Parliament of Canada while receiving 36.3% of the popular vote.

+It was one of the Harper government's priorities to mandate fixed election dates by amending the Canada Elections Act.
+This was accomplished by Bill C-16 in May 2007.

+The Conflict of Interest Act was another one of Harper's priorities, passing into law in 2007.

+40th Parliament

+They won 143 seats (or 46.4% of the total) in the 2008 election for the 40th Parliament of Canada while receiving 37.7% of the popular vote.

+41st Parliament

+In the 2011 election for the 41st Parliament of Canada, the Conservatives won 166 seats (54% of the total) with 39.6% of the popular vote.

-Conventional wisdom before the 2011 election held that winning a federal majority without significant support in the province of Quebec would be nearly impossible.
-The Conservatives disproved this by winning an eleven-seat majority with only five seats in Quebec.
+Conventional wisdom before the 2011 election previously held that winning a federal majority without significant support in the province of Quebec would be near impossible.
+The Conservatives disproved this, winning an eleven-seat majority with only five seats in Quebec.
 The Conservatives won considerably more popular support outside of Quebec than they did elsewhere, carrying 48% of the popular vote outside of Quebec.
 This was only the second time in Canadian history that a federal government was formed without a substantial number of seats from Quebec.

-Media speculation had been that the Conservatives would need to win in excess of 40% of the popular vote to form a majority government, the stated goal of Harper in the 2011 election.
-However, the Liberal Party was able to win a majority with only 38.5% of the popular vote in 1997 and the Conservatives have previously come very close to a majority with 37.7% of the popular vote (12 seats short) in 2008 and with 35.9% of the vote (6 seats short) in 1979.
+Media speculation was the Conservatives would need to win more than 40% of the popular vote to form a majority government, the stated goal of Harper in the 2011 election.
+However, the Liberal Party was able to win a majority with only 38.5% of the popular vote in 1997.
+The Conservatives have previously come very close to a majority with 37.7% of the popular vote (12 seats short) in 2008 and with 35.9% of the vote (6 seats short) in 1979.